osmandapp/web/main/blog/2019-07-11-android-3-40/index.md

 ## Application profiles

 Now you can create your own profile for your needs, with a custom icon and color.
-Go to <i>General menu-> Settings-> Application settings</i>.
-Here you can select <i>Base profiles</i> to display in the navigation.
+Go to *General menu-> Settings-> Application settings*.
+Here you can select *Base profiles* to display in the navigation.
 After clicking to "+Add" you can build your own profile with your own parametres: icon, avoid, elevation, configure map, screen, navigation settings...
 You can add own modified version of <b>routing.xml</b> to osmand folder: ...osmand/routing.